chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Yes, absolutely.
 My time at Blitz Interactive was a period of huge growth for me.
 I joined as a Junior Frontend Developer, but I quickly took on a lot of responsibility.

 My main achievement there was building the company's entire instant messaging system from the ground up.
 This was a critical feature for our company portal to handle real-time business inquiries.
-Although my title was on the frontend, I really took ownership of the whole project.
-This meant I not only built the chat interface in the frontend, but also participated in maintaining the backend system and developed new features.
+Although I worked as a frontend developer, I took ownership of the entire project.
+This meant I not only built the chat interface in the frontend, but also maintained the backend system and developed new features.
 I also deployed the whole system using Docker.
-It was a great full-stack experience.
+It was an excellent full-stack learning experience.

 Additionally, I also developed the company's official website, which was crucial for our external presence and client engagement.